Full list: All the pardons and commutations issued by President Trump in 2021

 Traie Tavares Kelly – President Trump commuted the sentence of Traie Tavares Kelly, who was convicted of conspiracy to possess with intent to distribute and to distribute 50 grams or more of cocaine base and 5 kilograms or more of cocaine.

-Javier Gonzales – President Trump commuted the sentence of Javier Gonzales, who was convicted of conspiracy to possess with intent to distribute methamphetamine and distribution of methamphetamine in 2005.
+Javier Gonzales – President Trump commuted the sentence of Javier Gonzales, who was convicted of conspiracy to possess with intent to and distribution of methamphetamine in 2005.

 Hal Knudson Mergler – President Trump granted a full pardon to Hal Knudson Mergler, who was convicted on drug charges.